Rent Resources for Owners

-In March of 2018 the City of Portland adopted a new ordinance that requires homeowners to cut a check to their tenants when issuing a no cause eviction, refusing to resign a new lease or increasing rents by 10% or more.
-Assistance fees range between $2800 - $4500 depending on the size of the home.
+In March of 2018 the City of Portland adopted a new ordinance that requires homeowners to cut a check to their tenants when issuing a no cause eviction.
+Relocation assistance fees range between $2,800–4,500 depending on the size of the home.
 Homeowners may apply for one of twelve exemptions should they desire to take possession of the home.
 Many of the exemptions require the homeowner to apply for and disclose their exemption prior to signing a lease with a new set of tenants.
 For more information, and a link to the exemption application visit the Portland Housing Bureau website.

 Why is LRPM required to be listed as additionally insured on the Homeowner’s insurance policy?